CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```FISH_GOOD``` When used for fishing, it's a good tool (requires that the matching use_action has been set).
 - ```FISH_POOR``` When used for fishing, it's a poor tool (requires that the matching use_action has been set).
 - ```CABLE_SPOOL``` This item is a cable spool and must be processed as such.
 It has an internal "state" variable which may be in the states "attach_first" or "pay_out_cable" -- in the latter case, set its charges to `max_charges - dist(here, point(vars["source_x"], vars["source_y"]))`.
 If this results in 0 or a negative number, set its state back to "attach_first".
+- ```NO_DROP``` An item with this flag should never actually be dropped.
+Used internally to signal that an item was created, but that it is unwanted.
+Needless to say, don't use this in an item definition.

 ### Flags that apply to items, not to item types.
 Those flags are added by the game code to specific items (that specific welder, not *all* welders).